 The Seminary will have the copies of the thesis bound.
 One copy will remain in the Library and the other will be returned to the student.
 Graduation fees that cover these costs are to be paid to the Business Office.

-7.3.1 Time Limit: Coursework counted toward the completion of the Master of Arts in Pastoral Studies degree must have been completed within ten years prior to the granting of the degree.
+7.3.1 Time Limit: Coursework counted toward the completion of the Master in Pastoral Studies degree must have been completed within ten years prior to the granting of the degree.